AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-04-17-An-Algorithm-for-Irregular-Grids.md

 Except for the first, each of these is an irregular grid in it's own right. <b>Click on the thumbnail of each grid and it will take you to it's corresponding code in the openprocessing editor</b>, <b><u>I would however recommend to attempt recreating these by yourself first, since I found it to be an interesting little exercise</u></b>.

-There is however one pattern that does not emerge in these grids, which occurred to me after reading a question by @griff420 on the birbsnest discord server:
+There is however one pattern that does not emerge in these grids, which occurred to me after reading a question by <a href='Griff420 | PixelWank'>@griff420</a> on the birbsnest discord server:

 <span class="image fit" style="margin: 0 0 1em 0; padding: 0 0 0 0;">
   <img class="viewable" src="https://gorillasun.de/assets/images/irregular_grids/griffquestion.png" alt="">